Lyttelton Borough Council Chambers: History

 There was no formal opening for the building, but the first council meeting was held in the new building on 18 October 1887.
 As the ground floor was used as a court, the fitout of that floor was done by prison labour and completion of that floor took longer.

 Over time, the use of the court declined and in the end, the council chamber was used for court sittings, with borough council staff taking over the ground floor.
 With staff numbers continuing to increase, the borough council bought the Albion Hotel and shifted staff there in 1978.
 At that time, the Lyttelton Library moved from across the road into the former court premises.
 In 1991, council staff moved again, this time into the building of the Lyttelton Port Company.
 In 1999, the library was moved to its present building.
 Council placed a covenant on the building in 1999 and sold it to private interests for commercial use downstairs and residential use upstairs.

-The building was demolished in June 2011.
+The building was demolished in June 2011 due to the earthquake in February that year.